 In this example, by entering

-Unneeded optional parameters can be removed either by clicking the X button associated with each entry in the Optional Parameters list, or by clicking the X button within each associated parameter block:
+You can remove unneeded optional parameters by clicking the X button associated with each entry in the Optional Parameters list, or by clicking the X button within each associated parameter block.

 If an optional parameter is removed, it can be reapplied to the rule by clicking the Optional Parameters field and selecting it from the resulting dropdown list.

 After a rule has been added to the policy, you will see it in the the edit policy list page as a new entry.

 The final action of each rule can be modified by clicking the STOP, WARN, or GO buttons.

 Click Remove to get rid of any unwanted rules.